- Harsh Maur

 Loading Data into a DataFrame

-Pandas makes it easy to load web-scraped data into a DataFrame.
+Pandas make it easy to load web-scraped data into a data frame.
 Since scraped data often comes in formats like JSON or HTML, functions such as read_html()

 and read_json()